isabella232/experience-manager-headless-adaptive-forms.en/help/create-and-publish-a-headless-form.md

 ---

-# Create and preview a Headless Form {#introduction}
+# Create and preview a Headless Form using a React app {#introduction}

 Starting with Headless adaptive forms is quite easy and quick.
 Clone the ready-made React project, install the dependencies, and run the project.
-You have a Headless adaptive form integrated in a React App up and running.
+You have a Headless adaptive form integrated in a React app up and running.
 You can use the sample react project to build and test Headless adaptive forms before deploying it in a production environment.

 Let's start:

+>[!NOTE]
+>
+>
+> This getting started guide uses a React app.
+You are free to use technology or programming language of your choice to use Headless adaptive forms.

 ## Before you start {#pre-requisites}

-To create and run a React app, you should have Node.js and npm (Node Package Manager) installed on your computer:
+To create and run a React app, you should have prerequisites installed on your computer:

 *   Install the [latest release of Git](https://git-scm.com/downloads).
 If you are new to Git, see [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).